-Also, note that you may not be eligible for all the promotional offers that come with the new Wells Fargo Active Cash card if you had opened your previous Wells Fargo card several months before applying for the new one.
-For instance, the Active Cash card offers $200 in bonus cash back after spending $1,000 in your first three months.
+Also, note that you may not be eligible for all the promotional offers that come with the Wells Fargo Active Cash card if you had opened your previous Wells Fargo card several months before applying..
+For instance, the Active Cash card offers $200 in bonus cash rewards after spending $1,000 on purchases in your first three months.
 But you might not be eligible for that offer if you opened another card within 15 months of the new application.

 The bottom line

-Will, it’s hardly a given that you will be approved for the new Wells Fargo card.
+Will, it’s hardly a given that you will be approved for the Wells Fargo card.

 Instead, you could update your issuer about your graduation and ask for a higher credit limit on your existing card.
 Once you get a better feel for your expenses in your new stage of life, you could then think about getting an upgraded card.